 Enterprise Management Incentive (‘EMI’) share option schemes have been good news for employees for a number of years.
-Recent changes to tax legislation mean that shares acquired under an EMI option (subject to certain conditions being met) can qualify for Entrepreneurs’ Relief.
-This reduces the effective rate of tax on a gain of up to £1,000,000 to 10%, so there is no better time to look at introducing an EMI share scheme to incentivise, recruit and retain members of staff.
+Given that the shares under option can be eligible to a reduced 10% tax rate under Business Asset Disposal Relief, this reduces the effective rate of tax on lifetime gains of up to £1,000,000 to 10%, so there is no better time to look at introducing an EMI option scheme to incentivise, recruit and retain members of staff.

 An EMI share option is, in many ways, the same as any other share option.
 Usually the company grants an employee a right to acquire shares in it for a given price at a given time, and quite often if certain criteria are met, such as sale proceeds exceeding £x or based on company performance.

 Companies can structure the timing of the exercise of an option dependent upon the preferred approach.
 Often this will only allow an exercise of an option on an exit (i.e. when the business is sold).
 This has the advantages of not having numerous minority shareholders.
 It also avoids problems with having to buy shares back from the employee when, and if, they leave, as options can be structured so that they lapse when an option holder leaves the business.

 The rules in relation to an EMI option scheme can be quite fluid in terms of exercise conditions and price.
 Companies should therefore view this type of arrangement as one that will not in any way adversely affect the day-to-day running of the board or shareholders unless it wants it to.

 The first step in setting up an EMI scheme is to ascertain whether the company is able to issue share options under its articles of association.
 If it is not, the articles will require amendment.
 Also, if there are outside investors, it is probable that the company would need to seek their approval before granting options.
 This is quite often dealt with by way of a letter of consent.